gwen-williams/WeedsPy_MCMC/README.md

 * These scripts are not parallelised.
 We are currently looking into parallelisation, and hope a future version will include an option for this if possible.

 * We currently rely on the user to create the `.30m` files of their observed spectra themselves.
-A future version of this script may include a function to convert `.fits` files to `.30m` files.
+The Gildas/CLASS manual details how to do this, but a future version of this code may include a function to convert `.fits` files to `.30m` files.

+* Querying the online CDMS and JPL catalogs for every iteration of every walker is very slow indeed.
+The code runs significantly faster if querying an offline version of the molecular line catalog.
+Instructions on how to save an offline copy of a portion of either of the two online databases are given in the CLASS/Weeds manual.
+Using your own offline copy is supported here (by placing the filename in the `catalog_name` parameter of the paramfile), however we have not included a function to create the offline database copy in the first place.
+We aim to include a function to do this in a future version of this code.

 ## Citing the code